MicrosoftDocs/azure-docs/articles/active-directory/active-directory-identityprotection-flows.md

 1. In the first step, the user gets a notification about the requirement to set the account up for multi-factor authentication.

     ![Remediation](./media/active-directory-identityprotection-flows/140.png "Remediation")
-2. To set multi-factor authentication up, you need to let the system know how you want to be contacted.
+2. To set up multi-factor authentication, you need to let the system know how you want to be contacted.

     ![Remediation](./media/active-directory-identityprotection-flows/141.png "Remediation")
 3. The system submits a challenge to you and you need to respond.